 1. Soil Type

-The type of soil in which the ADSS fiber optic cable is being buried has a significant impact on the appropriate depth.
+The type of soil in which the ADSS fiber optical cable is being buried has a significant impact on the appropriate depth.
 In rocky soil, it can be more challenging to achieve a deep burial due to the difficulty of excavation.
 In such cases, a compromise may need to be made.
 While a shallower burial depth might be considered, additional protective measures like concrete slabs or protective casings may be necessary to safeguard the cable.
 For instance, if the soil is extremely rocky and hard to dig through, the cable could be buried at a depth of around 0.6 - 0.8 meters, but with a thick layer of sand bedding and a protective concrete cover on top.
 This combination helps to cushion the cable from the rough edges of the rocks and provides some level of protection against mechanical stress.

 On the other hand, in soft or sandy soil, a deeper burial may be required.
 Soft soil is more prone to erosion, and a deeper placement can help ensure that the cable remains stable and is not exposed due to the movement of the soil.
 A depth of 1.0 - 1.2 meters is often more suitable in these conditions.
 The sandier the soil, the greater the need for a deeper burial to prevent the cable from being uncovered over time.